sourcegraph/handbook/content/departments/cloud/technical-docs/observability/index.md

 These metrics are viewable through our centralised Grafana instance hosted at: https://monitoring.sgdev.org.

-> NOTE: access to these resources must be granted.
+> [!NOTE] access to these resources must be granted.
 To request access, follow the [Requesting access to Grafana](./operations.md#requesting-access-to-grafana).

 ### Multi-instance dashboard